cambragol/Fallout-Sonora/_pages/download.md

 2. *Optional* Download your OS version of [Fallout 2 CE](https://github.com/alexbatalov/fallout2-ce/releases/tag/v1.3.0) and put it in the install directory of Fallout Sonora, created above
 3. Download the .zip file named [sonora_eng.zip](https://github.com/cambragol/Fallout-Sonora-English/releases/download/0.9.9/sonora_eng.zip) and unzip it in the install directory of Fallout Sonora
 4. Change the language setting of the fallout2.cfg file to 'english'
-5. Use 'Fallout II Community Edition' (for macOS and windows and linxu) to play the game, or rename patch000.dat to patchDLC.dat and you can use FSonora.exe to run the game.
+5. Use 'Fallout II Community Edition' (for macOS and windows and linxu) or Fallout2.exe to play the game, **or** rename patch000.dat to patchDLC.dat and you can use FSonora.exe to run the game.

 <br>